centrahq/api-documentation/pages/01.overview/08.custom-attributes/docs.md

 ---
 title: Add more details: Custom Attributes
 altTitle: Custom Attributes
-excerpt: See how products, variants or orders can be expanded by defining Custom Attributes
+excerpt: See how products, variants or orders can be expanded by defining Custom Attributes.
 taxonomy:
     category: docs
 ---